 - Cloud – As long as you have internet you have access to everything you would in the office from anywhere.
 This may eliminate the need for VPN and remote access while also allowing for easy file sharing, real-time collaboration, and better version control.
 Differential sync may also be available to you which can lessen upload time and bandwidth when working with large files.

-Both on-premises and cloud options come with their own benefits and downfalls.
+Choosing between on-premises or cloud IT infrastructure can be challenging because they come with their own benefits and downfalls.
 Perhaps the best answer is a hybrid solution where you can capitalize on the best of both worlds.
 Embracing a hybrid approach can improve your IT agility while maximizing efficiency.
 Greater flexibility and more deployment options become available when data and applications can move between on-premises servers and public clouds.

 However, a hybrid solution is often seen as a temporary option.
 Studies show companies currently run about 43 percent of their workload in the public cloud.
 That number is only rising.
 Companies with IT departments that are understaffed and overworked find it hard to ignore the benefits of fully migrating to the cloud.

 ACP CreativIT and CCCP are happy to help your organization decide on and deploy the best solution to meet your unique needs.
-Contact us at firstname.lastname@example.org to talk to one of our experts today or visit our website here.
+Contact us to talk to one of our experts today.